-This product may be applied in tank mixture with registered paraquat and glyphosate formulations.
-Read and follow specific label instructions, precautions and restrictions on the label of the tank mix partner when applying this product with other herbicides.
+This product may be applied in Citrus in combination with Boa, and other labeled paraquat formulations, and in combination with Imitator® Plus and other labeled glyphosate formulations.
+Read and follow specific label instructions, precautions and restrictions on the label of the tank mix partner when applying this product in combination with other products.
+Always follow the most restrictive label.

-NOTE: For Citrus trees less than 4 years old, do not make more than 2 applications per year.
-The minimum retreatment interval is 60 days.
-For Citrus trees 4 years old or more, do not make more than 2 applications per year.
-The minimum retreatment interval is 80 days.
+NOTE: For trees 4 years of age or less, do not make more than 2 applications per year.
+Allow a minimum of 60 days between applications when this product is used in a sequential program.
+For trees 4 years of age or more do not make more than 2 applications per year.
+Allow a minimum of 80 days between applications when this product is used in a sequential treatment program.

-AZ (except Yuma area) and CA (except Imperial and Coachella Valleys): Apply 3 to 4 pounds per acre shortly after grove has been laid-up in final form (no-tillage program) in late Fall or early Winter.
-Alternatively, apply 2 pounds per acre in October or November and repeat at the same rate in March or April.
-Subsequent annual applications of 2 to 3 lbs. will usually give adequate weed control.
-Do not apply more than 3.2 lbs. a.i.
-(4 lbs. of this product) per acre per application.
-Do not apply more than 6.4 lbs. a.i.
-(8 lbs. of this product) per acre per year.
+AZ (except Yuma area) and CA (except Imperial and Coachella Valleys): Apply 2.4 to 3.2 quarts per acre shortly after grove has been laid-up in final form (no-tillage program) in late Fall or early Winter.
+Alternatively, apply 1.6 quarts per acre in October or November and repeat at the same rate in March or April.
+Subsequent annual applications of 1.6 to 2.4 quarts per acre will usually give adequate weed control.